lab-cosmo/sphericart/docs/src/maths.rst

 refer to as :math:`Y^m_l`.
-If you need complex spherical harmonics, or use a different convention for normalization and storage order it is usually simple - if tedious and inefficient - to perform the conversion manually, see :ref:`spherical-complex` for a simple example.
+If you need complex spherical harmonics, or use a different convention for normalization and storage order it is usually simple - if tedious and inefficient - to perform the conversion manually, see :doc:`spherical-complex` for a simple example.

 We also offer the possibility to compute "solid" harmonics, which are given by